byuccl/dac_sdc_2022/_labs/lab_4.md

 ACTION LENGTH MESSAGE
 ```

-Once your server has received a request, it will parse it, transform the message, and send back a reponse.
+Once your server has received a request, it will parse it, transform the message, and send back a response.
 In processing a request, if an unexpected action is encountered or a request is malformed, then the message "error" should be returned.

 To simplify this lab, a few adjustments will be made: